Heatblur-Simulations/f-4e-manual/src/systems/nav_com/vor_ils.md

 Group control selections on the Bearing/Distance Selector switch, the Navigation Mode Selector switch, and the Flight Director Switch.

+## ILS System

+The ILS system is designed to detect deviations from the designated landing approach path and relay this information to selected avionics in the aircraft.

+When the appropriate ILS mode
+is selected on the Navigation Function Selector Panel, several instruments provide guidance for precision approach.
+These include the Deviation Indicator on the Horizontal Situation Indicator (HSI), which shows lateral alignment with the runway, and the Glide-slope Indicator on the ADI, which displays the vertical descent angle relative to the ideal glide path.

+Additionally, if the Flight Director is activated, steering cues will be provided by the needles on the Attitude Director Indicator (ADI), offering visual guidance for both pitch and roll to maintain the correct approach path.

+In the rear cockpit the both horizontal and vertical deviations are presented on the Course Indicator.

+The typical maximum deviations are ±2.5 degrees for the localizer and ±0.7 degrees for the glide-slope.

+### Marker Beacons

+If Marker Beacons are positioned along the approach path, the aircraft's system will audibly signal and illuminate the corresponding Marker Beacon light as it passes over each one.
+Depending on the specific setup at an airport, there can be:

+- Outer Marker: Identified by a low-pitched, continuous tone.
+- Middle Marker: Recognized by a higher-pitched, alternating audio tone.
+This marker indicates a closer proximity to the runway, usually at the decision altitude for landing.
+- Inner Marker: Characterized by a very high-pitched tone or a series of high-pitched dots.
+  This marker is not always present but, when it is, signifies an even closer position to the runway end.

 ## VOR/ILS Control Panel

 ![pilot_vor_ils_panel](../../img/pilot_vor_ils_panel.jpg)